dillerio/sdk-php/docs/Api/StampCardsApi.md

 # **cancelStampReservation**
 > \DillerAPI\Model\ActionResponse cancelStampReservation($storeId, $memberId, $stampId, $body)

-The endpoint /cancel-reservation should be called when a transaction is completed or cancelled to  release all the stamps reserved for that stampId and avoid making it unavailable for other transactions.

-If the transaction has multiple stamps with the same Id, all of them will be released
+The 'cancel-reservation' endpoint is deprecated and should not be used, as it will be removed soon

 ### Example
 ```php